 In addition, we're becoming increasingly dependent on screens.
 Social media leads us to compare our whole lives with only the positive moments in others' lives.
 We see their good and compare it to our bad, feeling our lives are lesser because of it.
 We also spend more time on computers and phones when we could be nurturing ourselves with things like sleep, self-care, social interactions, or time spent outdoors.

-Luckily, since feelings of unhappiness are a growing concern in our society, there are many resources that can help you.
+Despite feelings of unhappiness as a growing concern in our society, there are many resources that can help you.
 Other people have been in your shoes, and they've found ways to experience happiness again.

 If you find yourself in a similar position, you'll want to find the root of your unhappiness, so you can make changes.
 First, look at your lifestyle and see if anything has changed in the recent past.
 If you experienced a big change around the time your unhappiness began, it may be the source of your negative feelings.